EsotericZ/darts/README.md

 # Getting Started with Create React App

 Create a dart game tracking fun app
+This app is no longer in use
+This app should be archived
+All pertinent information has been moved to the portfolio

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).